 - The deduction amount is reduced after hitting the year’s spending cap, $2.70 million in 2022.
 Any eligible purchases over this amount need to be depreciated according to their asset class.

 - You can’t expense these large purchases if your company operates at a net loss.

 However, these limitations can be mitigated with bonus depreciation, sometimes referred to as the additional first-year depreciation deduction.
 The amount offered – and if it’s offered – varies by tax year.

-In 2021, the bonus depreciation is set at 100%.
-Bonus depreciation can be used in addition to the Section 179 deduction for businesses that purchase equipment valued over the Section 179 equipment purchase limit, $2.62 million in 2021.
+In 2022, the bonus depreciation is set at 100%.
+Bonus depreciation can be used in addition to the Section 179 deduction for businesses that purchase equipment valued over the Section 179 equipment purchase limit, of $2.70 million in 2022.
 And with no spending cap, bonus depreciation is especially advantageous for larger businesses with greater spending thresholds.
-Additionally, the bonus depreciation can be applied even if your company operates at a net loss in 2021, benefitting you in the 2022 tax year.
+Additionally, the bonus depreciation can be applied even if your company operates at a net loss in 2022.

 How Can You Claim a Section 179 Tax Deduction For Your Dental Practice?